-Pebble / Cobble Tools - Hammer Stones / Choppers / Split Pebbles / Anvils / Scraper Planes
+Modified Pebble / Cobble Artifacts - Hammer Stones / Choppers / Split Pebbles / Anvils / Scraper Planes

-A total of fifty-one of these artifact forms were recovered at the Little John site in 2011.
-Their full morphology are described in the inventories (including photographs) in the accompanying Filemaker and Excel inventories.

-This class of artifact is ubiquitous across the Little John site, consisting of cortical pebbles and cobbles presumably used for shaping or flaking other stone and breaking bone for marrow extraction, producing bone slivers for further working into a variety of tools, and use as boiling stones in organic baskets to cook a variety of food, split cobbles and pebbles for chopping wood and bone and other expedient uses, that are often immediately discarded, flat-sided or split cobbles for use as a stable base for preparing stone or breaking bone, and planing wood and bone.
+Thirteen Modified Cobble artifacts were recovered at the Little John site in 2012.
+Their full morphology is described in the inventories (including photographs) in the accompanying Filemaker and Excel inventories.
+The table below provides a summary of their provenience and metrics and several examples are presented below.
+This class of artifact is generally ubiquitous across the Little John site, consisting of cortical pebbles and cobbles with battered or punctated surfaces, presumably used for shaping or flaking other stone and breaking bone for marrow extraction or producing bone slivers for further working into a variety of tools (Hammer Stones, n = 7), split cobbles and pebbles for chopping wood and bone and other expedient cutting or scraping use (n = 4), and flat-sided or split cobbles for use as a stable anvil base for preparing stone or breaking bone or planing wood and bone (n = 1).

-Hammer Stones are recognized on the basis of morphological characteristics of a crushed and / or punctate surface along the margin or one surface and a size and shape to be held comfortably in the hand.
-Split Cobble Tools might be used as a Chopper or as a primary hide scraping tool (the Thii Cho).
-Split Pebbles are generally produced by Bipolar Percussion, resulting in a sharp cutting edge along the circumference of the artifact and percussive crushing at either end.
-Anvils are large dense cobbles with one flat surface that can be buried level with the ground surface and serve as a stable solid platform for percussive flaking of other stones.
-Scraper planes are large cobbles split to produce a flat surface at one end of which will be found steep unifacial retouch in order to provide a planning edge to flatten wood or bone.
+Hammer Stones are recognized on the basis of morphological characteristics of a crushed and / or punctate surface along the margin or one surface and a size and shape to be held comfortably in the hand; seven are identified in the 2012 collection.
+Split Cobble Tools might be used as a Chopper or as a primary hide scraping tool (the Thii Cho); five were collected in 2012..
+Split Pebbles are generally produced by Bipolar Percussion, resulting in a sharp cutting edge along the circumference of the artifact and percussive crushing at either end; none were identified in 2012.
+Anvils are large dense cobbles with one flat surface that can be buried level with the ground surface and serve as a stable solid platform for percussive flaking of other stones or breaking bones.
+Scraper planes are large cobbles split to produce a flat surface with steep unifacial retouch along one or more margins in order to provide a planning edge to flatten wood or bone;.
 The strength of their designation as artifacts is further supported by their close association with unequivocal artifacts, flake debitage, spirally fractured bone, or other features (Andrefsky 2005, Kooyman 2000, Odell 2003).

 These artifacts are common throughout all Paleolithic assemblages, but are generally found at higher rates within Late Prehistoric and mid-Holocene assemblages that are thought to have used higher percentages of bone projectiles within their tool kit (Workman 1978).
 They are often found in clusters that can be described as work station features.
-At the Little John site they are found through all levels.
+At the Little John site they are found through all levels although all that were collected in 2012 came from the B2 stratum.